NitinSelvam/Handwriting_Detection_Recognition/README.md

 For an untrained (Ground Zero) model, output is:

-Recognized: little
+1. Recognized: little

-Probability: 0.522
+2. Probability: 0.522

-Validation character error rate: 17.66 %
+3. Validation character error rate: 17.66 %

 For a trained model with 2 epoches (iterations), output is:
-Recognized: little
+1. Recognized: little
-Probability: 0.567
+2. Probability: 0.567
-Validation character error rate: 15.75 %
+3. Validation character error rate: 15.75 %

 For a trained model with 6 epoches (iterations), output is:
-Recognized: little
+1. Recognized: little
-Probability: 0.653
+2. Probability: 0.653
-Validation character error rate: 15.20 %
+3. Validation character error rate: 15.20 %

+Since the training process takes a long time to complete, the model has been run for maximum 6 epoches, wherein with each iteration there is an improvement in performance.
+This model will perform very well when the whole training process is completed.